The Legend of the Bear and the Stars among the Gitxsan

 La-Légende-de-l-Ours-et-des-étoiles-chez-les-Gitxsans Artisanat Autochtone

 In this legend, the bear, called "Sgidang," was a powerful and respected leader of the forest creatures.
-He lived in harmony with all living beings and watched over the balance of nature.
+He lived in harmony with all living beings and ensured the balance of nature.
 But one day, a malevolent spirit, jealous of the light and warmth that the ancestors brought to people, decided to steal the stars and hide them in a dark place.

 Sgidang's Quest

 Finally, he arrived at the lair of the malevolent spirit.
 Using his physical strength and intelligence, Sgidang confronted the spirit in an epic battle.
-After a fierce struggle, he managed to retrieve the stars and free them from their dark prison.
+After a fierce struggle, he managed to recover the stars and free them from their dark prison.

-The return of the stars
+The Return of the Stars

 Conclusion

-The legend of Sgidang reminds the Gitxsan people of the importance of light, guidance, and courage in their lives.
+The legend of Sgidang reminds the Gitxsan of the importance of light, guidance, and courage in their lives.
 The stars, illuminating the night sky, are a constant reminder of the bear's heroism and its sacred role in their culture.

 Source: "Gitxsan Stories and Legends"